 In order to understand the dataset, let’s first set up the scene.

 Imagine you are company that gathers information about financial products issued by oil companies.
-You have your knowledge graph stored with Grakn and you have employees who browse the internet for interesting articles and add them to the knowledge base.
+You have your knowledge graph stored with Grakn and you have employees who browse the internet for interesting articles and add them to the knowledge graph.

 In 2016, a referendum in Italy has been held about the renovation of concessions on oil platforms within 18 kilometers from the coast.
 Had the referendum succeeded, this would have potentially affected the companies owning those platforms, and, indirectly, the financial products issued by those companies.
-So your employees start adding articles related to the referendum into the knowledge base.
+So your employees start adding articles related to the referendum into the knowledge graph.

 The Big Question(s)